learn-co-curriculum/programming-univbasics-4-block-parameters/README.md

 Repetition is so common that Ruby provides a variety of loops as well as multiple ways to use those loops.
-In this lesson, we're going to explore an additional component of loops that we can use to simplify the example above: block parameters.
+In this lesson, we're going to explore an additional component of loops that we can use to simplify the `while` example: block parameters.

 First though, we need to understand what _code blocks_ are.